 Yes, Epsom salt baths are generally great to support detox…

-AND your client is 67 years old and not stable on her feet.
-Plus, she lives alone.
+AND your client is 67 years old and not stable on his feet.
+Plus, he lives alone.
 A bath might actually be dangerous!

 Another student asked me this: